-Your Complete Guide to Creating a High Converting Landing Page
+The Complete Guide to Creating High Converting Landing Pages

 A landing page, lead capture page, static page, or whatever term you are most comfortable with, is a single, standalone web page with one purpose: turn visitors into leads.
 And, nothing does that better than a well-designed, high converting landing page.

 Design is only one aspect of creating a high converting landing page: pre-planning, thinking ahead, and a little bit of research are also important aspects.
 But, don’t worry – this article will lay out everything you need to know to ensure your landing page converts visitors into leads that your team can then turn into paying customers.